brandonpittman/gridsome-plugin-purgecss/README.md

 This plugin will add [Purgecss](https://www.purgecss.com) to your [Gridsome](http://gridsome.org) project.

-To use this plugin, add the following to your `gridsome.config.js`.
+To use this plugin, run `npm install -D gridsome-plugin-purgecss` add the following to your `gridsome.config.js`.

 ```javascript
 plugins: [